Scarfsail/hass-scalable-house-plan/readme.md

 ## Custom Elements

-All custom elements can be used either within `picture-elements-scalable` or in standard Home Assistant picture-elements cards.
+All custom elements can be used either within `scalable-house-plan` or in standard Home Assistant picture-elements cards.

 ### Common Features